December 5, 2012

 Will contests in Georgia can cause significant delays in probate proceedings.
 A will contest is to determine the validity the Last Will and Testament of the deceased (the decedent).
 Anyone is allowed to hire a Atlanta, Georgia will contest lawyer and legally challenge the validity of the decedent’s will.
 Even when the reasons for filing a Georgia will contest are found to be bogus, the court must investigate each claim thoroughly before the probate process can continue.
 This can take up precious time and causes unnecessary expense.
 The degree of complexity of the assets in the estate can also increase the time that probate proceedings take.
 Before estate assets can be distributed, they need to be identified, located, and inventoried by the administrator or executor of the estate.
 Bank accounts and family homes are not very complex, and can be processed fairly quickly.
 In contrast, business interests and offshore investments can take more time to sort out and distribute.

-As an Atlanta, Georgia, Attorney, I encounter an ever-increasing number of cases filed contesting the validity of the Testator's Will.
-THE ADAMS LAW OFFICES' skilled Georgia Probate Attorneys can explain to each individual Heir(s) or Beneficiarie(s) and Executor(s) or Administrator(s) alike, the nature of such proceedings, and what it means to them in their particular situation.
+As an Atlanta, Georgia, Attorney, I encounter an ever-increasing number of cases filed contesting the validity of the Testator’s Will.
+The Libby Law Firm’ skilled Georgia Probate Attorneys can explain to each individual Heir(s) or Beneficiarie(s) and Executor(s) or Administrator(s) alike, the nature of such proceedings, and what it means to them in their particular situation.

 AFTER THE TESTATOR HAS PASSED AND THE ESTATE IS BEING PROBATED